-uant to the provisions of Section 6(a)(2) of Article XIIID of cted a public hearing on the proposed adjusted rates and er the date of mailing of such written notice to [DISTRICT] s as set forth in Section 2 herein.
-Such public hearing was , California commencing at and included an opportunity for members of the public virtual (online teleconference) meeting pursuant to current ne of the public hearing the Board considered all protests rges as set forth in Section 5 hereof.
-Such public hearing quirements of the Policy.
-During such public hearing the nd all qualified protests to the proposed adjusted rates and ic comments submitted to the Board during such public
+Section 4.
+Public Hearing.
+Pursuant to the provisions of Section 6(a)(2) of Article XIIID of the California Constitution, the Board conducted a public hearing on the proposed adjusted rates and charges not less than forty-five (45) days after the date of mailing of such written notice to [DISTRICT] customers within the [DISTRICT'S] boundaries as set forth in Section 2 herein.
+Such public hearing was held at [DISTRICT'S] offices located at , California commencing at \\, 20\\ and included an opportunity for members of the public \ a.m. on \\ to participate both in person and through a virtual (online teleconference) meeting pursuant to current Executive Orders of the Governor.
+At the time of the public hearing the Board considered all protests against the proposed adjusted rates and charges as set forth in Section 5 hereof.
+Such public hearing was conducted in conformance with the requirements of the Policy.
+During such public hearing the Board was presented with the results of any and all qualified protests to the proposed adjusted rates and charges and heard and considered all public comments submitted to the Board during such public hearing and a full and fair hearing was held.